compiler-dept/speck/README.md

 set it up. `speck.mk` contains all necessary targets and variables to build `Speck` and your test suites.

+Create a folder called `spec` that will hold your test suites:

+    $ mkdir spec

-Everything you have to do is, including the file `speck.mk` into your `Makefile`:
+Everything else you have to do, is including the file `speck.mk` into your `Makefile`:

     include speck/speck.mk